Codulab/codeclass-challenges/the-product-page/readme.md

 ![Product Page](https://github.com/Codulab/codeclass-challenges/raw/master/the-product-page/product-page.png)

-The page should have a title and a shopping cart icon at the top-right corner ( You need not implement a real shopping cart ).
+1. The page should have a title and a shopping cart icon at the top-right corner ( You need not implement a real shopping cart ).

-Beside the icon, should be a number representing the total items in the "imaginary" shopping cart.
+2. Beside the icon, should be a number representing the total items in the "imaginary" shopping cart.

-### Each product should have the following attributes
-* A title
-* A price tag
-* A brief description
+3. In addition to its title and tagline, each product has an attribute named "description".
+Update the UI so that whenever you mouseover a product, an overlay comes across it with the description.

+4. Convert the page to use Bootstrap to make it responsive, so when it's viewed on a mobile device there's no left-right scrolling and it still looks ok visually (i.e. it's easy to read)

-* An X-button/icon at the top right corner that removes the product from the page when clicked
+5. Add an "X" in the top right corner of each product.
+When you clicked, it removes the product from the page.

-* An "Add to Cart" button at a good position anywhere within each product <code> div </code> tag
-* The "Add to Cart" button should be clickable, and when clicked, it must increment the number of items in the cart.
+6. The "Add to Cart" button should be clickable, and when clicked, it must increment the number of items in the cart.

+7. Perform a few style edits: link colors should be #0096ff, The title of the page should be 36 pixels high.
+The tagline of the page should be 18.
+Title of each product should be 16 pixels high.
+The product tagline should be 16.
+Center everything on the page including titles and the products display.

+8. Use some kind of transition when removing a product from the page via the "X"

 ##### Specification
 You can build your solution using PHP, Javascript or NodeJS.
-If you're using python ensure you host your solution on Heroku - https://www.heroku.com/
+Please refrain from using external libraries other than jQuery and Bootstrap.

 #### REWARD
-* N3,000 Cash Reward
+* N5,000 Cash Reward
 * Career & Professional Mentorship
 * Heroku T-shirt + Stickers